garronej/vite-envs-starter/README.md

 This is a starter setup to demonstrate how to set up [vite-envs](https://github.com/garronej/vite-envs) in a `Vite`/`TypeScript`/`Docker` WebApp.

+> NOTE: Running the `./dist/vite-envs.sh` script is completely optional.
+If you don't
+> everything will work as if you weren't using vite-envs.

 ## Try it

 Declare the variables that your app will accept.